 Clients often ask this question, especially after being involved in some sort of motorcycle accident.
 Here are the facts.

 Under Pennsylvania’s helmet law (75 Pa.
 C.S.A.
-Section 3525), riders are not required to wear helmets if they are over 21 years of age and have completed the state’s motorcycle safety course.
-However, even though helmets are not mandatory for all riders, the risk of getting into an accident is the same for everyone.
+Section 3525), riders are not required to wear helmets if they are over 21 years of age and have completed the state’s motorcycle safety course or have two years of driving experience.
+What is required of all riders is to have correct protective eyewear?
+According to Pennsylvania’s helmet law, no person can operate or ride a motorcycle without protective eyewear that has been approved by the department of motor vehicles.
+With that being said, even though helmets are not mandatory for all riders, the risk of getting into an accident is the same for everyone.